 Referral - A written order from your primary care doctor for you to visit a specialist or get certain medical services.
 Without a referral, our plan may not pay for services from a specialist.

-Rehabilitation Services - These services include physical therapy, speech and language therapy, and occupational therapy.
+Rehabilitation Services - These services include inpatient rehabilitation care, physical therapy (outpatient), speech and language therapy, and occupational therapy.